ChessTournamentManager/Documentation/Research/Database Research.md

 }
 ```

 Then add this configuration class to your project.
-This configuration class is responsible for connecting with Scylla.
-In this class, it is mentioned that a keyspace in Scylla will be created, if it doesn't already exist.
+This configuration class is responsible for connecting with ScyllaDB.
+In this class, it is mentioned that a keyspace in ScyllaDB will be created, if it doesn't already exist.
 This is very useful, because this will eliminate the need to enter the database and manually create a keyspace.
 ```java
 // Imports